Despite Miami-Dade County’s modernization, historic buildings can still be found throughout the region.

 Are you an art enthusiast?
 Take in the abundance of public art around Miami, either from your car or on foot.
 Click here for details on where to find it!

 To keep up with latest news, sign up for the daily Miami-South Florida on the Cheap newsletter.
-You can also follow us on Facebook, Twitter and Instagram, or visit our Facebook group page.
+You can also follow us on Facebook, Twitter and Instagram.